 Keen on the outdoors???
 Located in the lower South Island, Southland offers a wide range of recreational activities.
 It is home to two of New Zealand’s national parks offering opportunities for tramping, internationally acclaimed fishing, hunting, climbing and a wide range of outdoor pursuits.
 You have an abundance of choice for skiing with four ski fields within easy driving distance.
 Invercargill is a family friendly city with excellent educational and sporting facilities.

 It is expected that you will have a minimum of 1 - 2 years post graduate medical experience.
-If you are unable to commence November 2017, please state in your application the date you will be available from.
+If you are unable to commence November 2018 or May 2019, please state in your application the date you will be available from.